bas1c1/Go-Script/README.md

 <h1 align="center"> In the last update </h1>

-In the latest update was added "typedef" operator
+In the latest update was:

+- updated "files" library
+- added new data type "byte"
+- added command line arguments
+- added "const" operator
+- added "using" statement
+- added "if-then-else" expression
+- added new "socket" library

 `~6000` lines of code